abhinav/git-spice/doc/reference.md

 ### gs branch fold

 ```
-gs branch (b) fold (fo) [<name>]
+gs branch (b) fold (fo) [flags]
 ```

 Merge a branch into its base

-Merges the changes of a branch into its base branch and deletes it.
+Commits from the current branch will be merged into its base and the current branch will be deleted.
-Branches above the folded branch will be restacked on top of the base branch.
+Branches above the folded branch will point to the next branch downstack.

-**Arguments**
+Use the --branch flag to target a different branch.

+**Flags**

-* `name`: Name of the branch
+* `--branch=NAME`: Name of the branch

 ### gs branch split

 ```
-gs branch (b) split (sp) [<branch>] [flags]
+gs branch (b) split (sp) [flags]
 ```

 Split a branch on commits

-Splits a branch (the current branch by default) into two or more branches at specific commits, inserting the new branches into the stack at the positions of the commits.
+Splits the current branch into two or more branches at specific commits, inserting the new branches into the stack at the positions of the commits.
+Use the --branch flag to specify a different branch to split.

-By default, the command runs in interactive mode.
+By default, the command will prompt for commits to introduce splits at.
-To use this command non-interactively, supply the --at flag one or more times:
+Supply the --at flag one or more times to split a branch without a prompt.

 	--at COMMIT:NAME